Panda Recovery Guide For UGC Sites

 Google’s Panda is now part of the Core Algorithm Signals, and is still Alive and Kicking.

 Google’s core algorithm consists of a bunch of ranking factors that weigh your website (Panda’s quality signals are now a part of the Core Algorithm) Below we cover user-generated content, which is relevant to the Core Algorithm.

 Is Forum User Generated Content Bad For Panda?

-A question close to the heart of many Webmasters and SEO Services – Is forum user generated content bad for Panda?
+Is a question close to the heart of many Webmasters and SEO Services – Is forum user-generated content bad for Panda?
 The answer is yes and no.

 Amit Singhal, Google employee has confirmed that low-quality content on some parts of a website can impact the entire site’s rankings.

 One other specific piece of guidance we’ve offered is that low-quality content on some parts of a website can impact the whole site’s rankings, and thus removing low quality pages, merging or improving the content of individual shallow pages into more useful pages, or moving low quality pages to a different domain could eventually help the rankings of your higher-quality content (Google source on building high quality websites)

 And John Mueller, distinguished Google employee had the following to say: